Lucien Anderson

-Lucien Anderson (June 23, 1824 – October 18, 1898) was a pro-Unionist slave owner and United States Representative from Kentucky.
+Lucien Anderson (June 23, 1824 – October 18, 1898) was a Unionist slave owner and United States Representative from Kentucky.

 Biography

 Anderson was born near Mayfield, Kentucky.
 The spelling of his first name is disputed; his official Congressional biography and many contemporaneous accounts spelled it, "Lucien," but some modern biographers claim the original spelling was, "Lucian."

 He attended the public schools and studied law.
 In 1845, he was admitted to the bar and commenced practice in Mayfield.
 He served in local office including Graves County Attorney.